 Talent management is one of the most current topics in HR.
 How can we give candidates the best experience?
-How can we attract the best people?
+How can we attract and retain the best people?
 What do we need to do to win the war on talent?
-In this article, we’ll dive into the question “what is talent management” and give five crucial tips to do it right.

 What is talent management?

 Talent management is the full scope of HR processes to attract, develop, motivate and retain high-performing employees.

 This definition has three components:

 - The full scope of HR processes: Talent management is about a set of HR processes that integrate with each other.
 This means that talent management activities are larger than the sum of the individual parts.
 This also means that a talent management strategy is required to capitalize on its full potential.
 More about this later.